 A Loved One Has Died, and Suddenly It’s Your Task to Settle the Estate.
 Now What Do You Do?

 Lately we’ve shared several articles her on the AgingOptions Blog about estate planning.
-Earlier this year, for example, we wrote about a caregiver who had changed her aunt’s will, unbeknownst to her cousins.
+Last week, for example, we wrote about a caregiver who had changed her aunt’s will, unbeknownst to her cousins.
 A few weeks before came this article about an estate planning checklist.
 Then there was the article in early March about why people put off writing a will.

 But the truth is that estate planning is an inexhaustible topic.
 Sooner or later, it’s going to affect virtually every one of us, and sometimes the impact may seem to come out of the blue.
-In this CNBC article first published last spring, for example, reporters Stephanie Dhue and Sharon Epperson write about an all-too-common problem: a loved one has passed away, and – unexpectedly – it falls to an unprepared son, daughter, or friend to settle their estate.
+In this recent CNBC article, for example, reporters Stephanie Dhue and Sharon Epperson write about an all-too-common problem: a loved one has passed away, and – unexpectedly – it falls to an unprepared son, daughter, or friend to settle their estate.

 What if that someone was you?
 You’ve never done this before, and you’re not a lawyer.
 Now what do you do?
 Where to start?
 Let’s see how this article guides us through the basics of the process.